 How to Assemble a Log Periodic UHF/VHF TV Antenna

-You need to prepare carefully if you are planning to install a log-periodic UHF/VHF TV antenna.
+You need to prepare carefully if you are planning to assemble a log-periodic UHF/VHF TV antenna on your own.

-Lower your TV antenna into the top of the pole
+- Lower your TV antenna to the top of the pole

-Make sure screws are finger-tight for the antenna to grip into the pole, but make sure to loose enough to be moved easily
+- Make sure screws are finger-tight for the antenna to grip into the pole, but make sure it’s loose enough to be moved easily

 Things to Keep in Mind When Installing Antennas